• Skip to content

 Video transcript

-The things you do with your child every day, like eating together and playing, are all great moments to interact with each other and help him learn.
-Mealtimes are a great way to spend time as a family, to talk and listen and catch up on the day, and this family experience helps your child develop important thinking, communication and social skills.
+Mealtimes are a great way to spend time as a family, to talk and listen to each other, and to catch up on the day.
+And this family experience helps your toddler to develop important thinking, communication, social and emotional skills.

 Supported By